Learn something new every day

 Although many types of flavonoid glycosides have been identified, few have been studied in any depth.
 The flavonoids that have been researched in detail include rutin, hesperatin, anthocyanaosides, and genistein.
 Each of these has been found have specific benefits for human health.

-Rutin is found in buckwheat and research has demonstrated that this particular flavonoid glycoside may have several implications for human health.
 Capillary fragility, or the weakening of delicate blood vessels, is common in the elderly or those who suffer from a vitamin C deficiency.
-Consumption of rutin is believed to strengthen weakened blood vessels and also reduce the risk of heart disease.
+Regular consumption of the glycoside rutin is believed to strengthen weakened blood vessels and may also reduce the risk of heart disease.
 Hemorrhoids are also often treated with rutin.

 Hesparitin is found in citrus fruits and is also a known antioxidant.
 Studies have indicated that it can reduce blood pressure and lower cholesterol.
 In addition, hesparitin has anti-inflammatory effects and, as such, is thought to reduce pain in the joints and muscles, particularly among those who suffer from arthritic conditions.